 Healthy Brain Network

 The study of brain development is the single most important route to new and better diagnostic tools and treatments.
-That’s why the Child Mind Institute is leading an unprecedented initiative to collect imaging and clinical data from 10,000 young people —and share this de-identified data with the global scientific community to accelerate discovery.
-In the process, this community-based research program, the Healthy Brain Network, is providing mental health evaluations and follow-up resources at no cost to 10,000 children.
+That’s why the Child Mind Institute is leading an unprecedented initiative to collect imaging and clinical data from thousands of young people —and share this de-identified data with the global scientific community to accelerate discovery.
+In the process, this community-based research program, the Healthy Brain Network, is providing mental health evaluations and follow-up resources at no cost to thousands of children.

 All participants and their families will receive an extensive feedback session with a licensed clinician following their evaluation.
 And the comprehensive data provided — brain imaging and genetics, along with psychiatric, behavioral and cognitive information — will form an online database available to all.
 When the scientific community uses this data to identify biological markers of psychiatric illness, it will improve diagnosis and treatment from an objective biological perspective.

 We feel a tremendous sense of urgency to advance the science of the developing brain to help these children.